BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 make dataset
 ```

 This command will give execution permission to the `Setup-Dataset.sh` ShellScript and execute it.
-The `Setup-Dataset.sh` ShellScript will download the dataset from a url and unzip it to the `dataset` directory and, lastly, remove the zip file.
+The `Setup-Dataset.sh` ShellScript will download the dataset from a url and unzip it to the `Dataset` directory and, lastly, remove the zip file.
 With that in mind, it basically does everything for you.

 ## Usage